BlueAndGold - Notre Dame Wide Receiver Transfers Under Brian Kelly

 Before the Irish played another game, Young announced he was transferring and sat out the remainder of the 2019 season in order to preserve a year of eligibility under the NCAA’s newly instituted four-game redshirt rule.

 The following spring, he found his new home in Cincinnati.
-This reuniting him with Bearcat offensive coordinator Mike Denbrock, who recruited Young to Notre Dame before leaving the program in 2016.
+This reunited him with Bearcat offensive coordinator Mike Denbrock, who recruited Young to Notre Dame before leaving the program in 2016.

 In 2020, he played in 10 games for the defensive-minded Bearcats and put up solid receiving numbers.
 He finished the year with 29 catches for 332 yards and three touchdowns, including a four-catch, 59-yard performance in a 24-21 loss to No. 9 Georgia in the Peach Bowl.

 With eligibility remaining, Young will face Notre Dame this fall when Cincinnati travels to South Bend on Oct.
-2.
+2 this fall.

 Kendall Abdur-Rahman